Content

 And if you’re looking for more tips, check out our blog posts on getting the best beard of your life.

 Whichever product you choose, keeping your beard well-groomed is key to looking and feeling your best.
-If you're experiencing beard thinning or patchiness, consider talking to a healthcare provider about clinically proven beard growth treatments, like minoxidil.
+If you're experiencing beard thinning or patchiness, consider talking to a healthcare provider about treatments that help promote growth, like minoxidil.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!